 — Quinnipiac Men’s Basketball (@QU_MBB) April 22, 2025

-Jones was a key player for FIU last season.
+Jones was a key contributor at FIU last season.
 After playing two years in junior college at the College of Southern Idaho, he jumped to the Div.
 I level and averaged 9.3 points, 2.4 rebounds and 2.2 assists while shooting over 43% from the field.
+He scored 17 in the first round of the CUSA Tournament against Western Kentucky and had a seven-assist performance against Utah Tech in December.
+Jones played his way into a starting role with the Panthers and projects to begin the year as Quinnipiac’s starting point guard

 TOUGH HOOP + HARM from SIM 💪🏻